adamhaile/surplus/README.md

 - There is no `.mount()` or `.render()` command: Surplus JSX expressions return real nodes, which can be attached to the page with standard DOM commands, `document.body.appendChild(view)`.
 - There is no `.update()` command: Surplus uses [S](https://github.com/adamhaile/S) computations to build the view, so the view responds automatically to changes in S signals.

-For a slighlty longer example, see the standard [TodoMVC in Surplus](https://github.com/adamhaile/surplus-todomvc), which you can run [here](https://adamhaile.github.io/surplus-todomvc).
+For a slightly longer example, see the standard [TodoMVC in Surplus](https://github.com/adamhaile/surplus-todomvc), which you can run [here](https://adamhaile.github.io/surplus-todomvc).

 ## Features